Dynamic Re-ranking analyzes which search results users click and ranks them higher.

-Before you can use AI re-ranking, you have to track click and conversion events with Algolia.
+NOTE: Before you can use AI Re-ranking, you have to track click and conversion events with Algolia.
 Coordinate with your data or front-end engineering team to implement event tracking.

 - Go to the AI re-ranking page in the Algolia dashboard.

-- Select the index for which you want to enable AI re-ranking.
+- Select the index for which you want to enable Dynamic Re-ranking.

-Change the Events source index if you want to use a different index to source your user events.
-By default, AI re-ranking uses the events for the re-ranked index.
+- Change the Events source index if you want to use a different index to source your user events.
+By default, Dynamic re-ranking uses the events for the re-ranked index.

-Select the Browsing facet option to turn on re-ranking on browsing pages.
+- Select the Browsing facet option to turn on re-ranking on browsing pages.
 By default, Algolia doesn’t dynamically re-rank empty queries.
 Setting a browsing facet enables re-ranking on empty queries with facet filters for that facet.
+If you want to re-rank category or collection pages, you will need to select a browsing facet to let Algolia know which facet defines your category structure.
+You will also need to ensure the site is set up correctly to use Algolia for Browse pages

-Simulate the effect of re-ranking by typing sample queries in the Re-ranking Simulator and review the results.
+- Simulate the effect of re-ranking by typing sample queries in the Re-ranking Simulator and review the results.
 On the left of the Re-ranking simulator, you’ll see the results without re-ranking.
 In the middle, you can see how the order of the search results for a given query changes due to re-ranking.
-On the right, you’ll see the results after AI re-ranking is applied.
+On the right, you’ll see the results after AI Re-ranking is applied.
+By default, Algolia will re-rank first 20 results, you can either reduce or increase that.

 instock = trueas re-ranking filter.